TarqAbdullah/Secure-File-Transfer-application/README.md

 These codes are Python based, and have been tested on Windows 10 OS only.

+*The private key is hard coded in both the server and client, you need to change it*

 If you want to use the server on a machine that's different than the client's make sure to write the IP @ in the 'Client.py' and set it to the IP @ of the server and put it inside "".
 Ensure you use the same name as the files that are attached with the codes (client_data, server_data).